ArashLab/CAP/docs/CapArch.md

 # CAP Architecture in Short

 CAP can be seen as a simple workflow manager with its own terminology:
-- `Workflow` refers to a file that contains detailed description of the analysis.
+- `workflow` refers to a file that contains detailed description of the analysis.
-- `Operation` is the implementation of one analysis step.
-Limited number of operations are implmented currently.
-More operations will be introduced with each new version we release.
+- `operation` is the implementation of an analysis step.
+Limited number of *operations* are implmented currently.
+More *operations* will be introduced with each new version we release.
-- `Job` is the specification of a step in the analysis.
-Each job is linked to an operation.
+- `job` is the specification of a step in the analysis.
+Each job is linked to an *operation*.
 A job specify input, output and parameters used to execute the operation.
-- `DataHandle` is the specification of an input or an output of a job.
+- `dataHandle` is the specification of data used in the input or output of a *job*.
-- `Flow` is the order of jobs to be executed in the analysis.
-Currently CAP only support a simple linear execution of the jobs and does not automatically check the data dependency between the jobs.
+- `executionPlan` is the order of `job`s to be executed in the analysis.
+Currently CAP only support a simple linear execution of the jobs and does not automatically check the data dependency between the `job`s.
-- `Config` is the configuration of the analysis (i.e. default values)
+- `config` is the configuration of the analysis (i.e. default values)
-- `Runtime` is the runtime information about execution of the analysis (i.e. when every job is started to finished, what version of eahc tool is used in the analysis)
+- `runtime` is the runtime information about execution of the analysis (i.e. when every job is started to finished, what version of eahc tool is used in the analysis)

-CAP reads the workflow and constantly updates its runtime as the analysis is progressed.
+CAP reads the `workflow` and constantly updates its runtime as the analysis is progressed.
-To minimise errors in the execution, CAP checks the workflow schema at different stages to make sure the workflow contains valid information.
+To minimise errors in the execution, CAP checks the `workflow` schema at different stages to make sure the `workflow` contains valid information.
 If a CAP process is re-executed after a failour, it skips all the steps which are completed and continue from where it fails.

 As described above, CAP is a basic workflow manager. **However, our main contributions listed below are beyond a workflow manager:**